 Here is a summary of application procedures and policies:

-- Each person seeking admission must complete the Common Application and submit it with a $35 non-refundable application fee to the Admission Office.
+- Each person seeking admission must complete the Common Application.

 - The results of performance on standardized tests are helpful in assessing students’ potential for success at Wofford.
-Applicants for the first-year class and transfer applicants are required to submit either Scholastic Aptitude Test (SAT) scores or American College Testing Program (ACT) scores.
+Applicants for the first-year class have the option to submit either Scholastic Aptitude Test (SAT) scores or American College Testing Program (ACT) scores.
 Please visit Wofford Admission Test Optional for more info regarding our test optional policy.